axoflow/axosyslog-core-docs/content/install/podman-systemd/_index.md

     ```shell
     {{< param "command" >}} exec -ti AxoSyslog syslog-ng-ctl show-license-info
     ```

+    If you use `syslog-ng-ctl` regularly, you can create the `/opt/axosyslog/bin/syslog-ng-ctl` file with the following content, make it executable, and add it to your path.
+That way running `syslog-ng-ctl <command>` will execute the command in the AxoSyslog container.

+    ```shell
+    #!/bin/bash

+    podman exec -ti AxoSyslog syslog-ng-ctl "$@"
+    ```

 - The traditional method of starting a service at boot (`systemctl enable`) is not supported for container services.
 To automatically start the {{% param "product.abbrev" %}} service, make sure that the following line is included in the unit file.
 (It is included in the sample template.)